TimeForLuke/The-Unknown-Server/README.md

-# The-Unknown-Server
+# The Unknown Server

-Contains the server configuration.
+This repository contains the configuration for the Minecraft server.